5 of the Best Places to Teach Abroad in Thailand

 The quality of life is what draws most teachers to Phuket.
 It has all the modern conveniences, along with grocery stores stocked with imported foods to help keep homesickness at bay.

-For those with itchy feet, Phuket’s International Airport is the second busiest in the country, making it easy to catch a domestic flight or travel to the range of other South-east Asian countries.
+For those with itchy feet, Phuket’s International Airport is the second busiest in the country, making it easy to catch a domestic flight or travel to other South-east Asian countries.

 5. Ubon Ratchathani